katcipis/sophia/notes/books/philosophy-software-design.md

-I'm very fond to dependencies as a cause because it models well when you think your code is simple because it is only 3 lines of code, but it uses a frameworks that is thousands of lines of code and can introduce a lot of unknow unknowns.
+I'm very fond to dependencies as a cause because it models well when you think your code is simple because it is only 3 lines of code, but it uses a framework that is thousands of lines of code and introduces a lot of unknow unknowns.
 This is by far the most trick cause of complexity and the one that is most ignored on "modern" software development, most of the programmers I know seem to ignore